-English - Year 9 Head Teacher (Rel): Mr M Anderson
+English - Year 9

+Head Teacher (Rel): Mr M Anderson

-Term 1 Imaginary Worlds Assessment Approx. due date An exploration of what speculative fiction can tell us about our future.
-Extended Imaginative Response and Rationale Term 1, Week 8 Term 2 Rebel.
+Term 1 Imaginary Worlds - Novel Assessment Approx. due date An exploration of what speculative fiction can tell us about our future.
+Imaginative writing Term 1, Week 8 Term 2 Rebel.
 Rebel.
 Voices of Social Struggle Assessment Approx. due date How can poetry and song be used to reveal social struggle and the battle to change the status quo?
 Extended writing Term 2, Week 5-6 Term 3 The whole world's a stage Assessment Approx. due date Why does Shakespeare still matter in the 21st Century?
 How does what happens on stage reflect the world we live in?
-Multimodal Term 3, Week 6 Term 4 Face to Face Assessment Approx. due date An investigation of the Bildungsroman form and the ways in which composers use the medium of film to reveal stories of personal growth and change.
-Examination Week 4 Also studied in Term 4, but not included in the formal assessment, is Growing up in Kingscliff, a unit in which students explore the form of memoir and create a portfolio of writing that reflects their personal experience.
+Multimodal Term 3, Week 6 Term 4 Internal Conflict and Coming of Age in Film - Bildungsroman Assessment Approx. due date An investigation of the Bildungsroman form and the ways in which composers use the medium of film to reveal stories of personal growth and change.
+Examination Week 4 Smoke and Mirrors - Ghost Stories Also studied in Term 4, but not included in the formal assessment, is Smoke and Mirrors, a unit in which students adaptions and focusing on the elements of genre and creative writing. explore ghost stories across time (Victorian, gothic and contemporary) by comparing older texts with modern adaptions and focusing on the elements of genre and creative writing.